 Recipe found on finecooking.com

-This hearty entree works equally well as a vegetarian or meat entree, by simply adding chicken thighs.
+This hearty entree works equally well as a vegan or meat entree, by simply adding chicken thighs.

 2 Tbs. peanut or vegetable oil